nicolastonon/EFTSimPheno/myAnalysis/COMBINE/README.md

 :heavy_exclamation_mark: You need to create output dir. first, to avoid segfault.

-For details on recipes and outputs, it is advised to refer to the documentation page ([FitDiagnostics](https://cms-hcomb.gitbook.io/combine/running-combine/advanced-use-cases/fitting-diagnostics)), and in particular the section related to Plotting ([Plotting doc](https://cms-hcomb.gitbook.io/combine/running-combine/advanced-use-cases/fitting-diagnostics/pre-post-nuisance-pars-and-pulls#plotting)).
+For details on recipes and outputs, it is advised to refer to the documentation page ([FitDiagnostics](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/nonstandard/#plotting)).

 Run the following command :
 ```